 Despite playing under intense pressure from the chasing pack, the 31-year-old maintained his composure by marking his card with 11 straight pars before a hat-trick of birdies from the 13th hole confirmed his place in the winner’s circle.

 “Oh my god, I’m finally an Asian Tour champion,” Hie said.

 “There is a lot of great players that didn’t, or haven’t won yet and I don’t know what I did to deserve this.
 I’m just so glad that it happened.
 And you know I just putted like a champion today, I think that’s what made the difference.”

 Hie paid an emotional tribute to the late Arie Irwan, who passed away in April as he knew his close friend was watching over him when he signed off with a winning total of 21-under-par 267 at the Classic Golf and Country Club.

-Korea’s Byungjun Kim tried to surmount a charge, going even a shot clear of Hie after making his fourth birdie of the day on the par-four 12th.
+Korea’s Byungjun Kim tried to surmount a charge, going even a shot clear of Hie after making his fourth birdie of the day on the par-4 12th.

 However, that birdie would be the last he was able to make as he closed out his last six holes with straight pars to finish in a share of second place with India’s Rashid Khan on 269 total.

-Travis Smyth and Daniel Fox were the best of the Australian contingent, sharing 21st at 10-under.
+Travis Smyth and Daniel Fox were the best of the Australian contingent, sharing 21st at 10-under par.